awsdocs/aws-panorama-developer-guide/docs-source/applications-panoramasdk.md

     ...
 ```

-For an introduction to using the AWS Panorama Appliance Developer Kit for development, see [Using the developer kit](gettingstarted-devkit.md)\.
+For an introduction to using the AWS Panorama Appliance Developer Kit for development, see [Using the AWS Panorama Appliance Developer Kit](gettingstarted-devkit.md)\.

 For details about the classes that the application SDK defines and their methods, see [Application SDK reference](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/resources/applicationsdk-reference.md)\.